September 20, 2023

-Now a new epinephrine delivery route has earned support from an FDA advisory panel: a nasal spray.
-ARS Pharmaceuticals developed the epinephrine nasal spray.
-The brand name is neffy®.
-The device will offer a new treatment option for people who prefer a needle-free way to treat anaphylaxis.
+An epinephrine nasal spray would offer a new treatment option for people who prefer a needle-free way to treat anaphylaxis.

-At a public meeting on May 11, the FDA’s Pulmonary-Allergy Drugs Advisory Committee voted 16-6 in favor of the epinephrine nasal spray for use in adults.
+The FDA decision to delay approval of the epinephrine nasal spray comes after its advisory committee recommended the device for approval.
+At a public meeting on May 11, 2023, the FDA’s Pulmonary-Allergy Drugs Advisory Committee voted 16-6 in favor of the epinephrine nasal spray for use in adults.
 The committee also voted 17-5 in favor of its use in children.

-ARS Pharmaceuticals submitted four clinical trials as part of its FDA application.
+As part of its initial New Drug Application to FDA, ARS Pharma submitted four clinical trials.
 Its research involved 600+ adults and children who weighed 66 pounds or more.
 Data has shown similar epinephrine levels in the body from both the nasal spray and the auto-injector, including during self-administration and in children.
 Overall, the nasal spray was shown to be well tolerated.
 Side effects were mild and did not include nasal problems.

 Some members of the FDA advisory panel expressed concern with data comparing the effects of the epinephrine nasal spray with the auto-injector.
 The data showed a lower amount of epinephrine in the body for the first 10 minutes after using nasal epinephrine compared to the injection.
 This delay of full effect could be critical for someone experiencing a life-threatening allergic reaction.